Edd Mann Developer

 Basic File Transfers

-There are many ways of copying over file contents to and from a remote server, the most basic of which is piping ‘cat’ commands.
+There are many ways of copying file contents to and from a remote server, the most basic of which is piping ‘cat’ commands.
 Below details an example of copying the contents of a local file to a remote location, taking advantage of the SSH capabilities highlighted in the first example.
-The second example completes the inverse operation, bringing down a file from a remote location.
+The second example completes the inverse operation, retrieving a file from a remote location.

 $ cat /file/on/local | ssh user@host 'cat > /file/on/remote' # local to remote